volcengine/verl/examples/rollout_correction/README.md

 ## Overview

-Rollout Importance Sampling corrects for distribution mismatch when:
+Rollout Correction addresses distribution mismatch when:
 1. **Rollout generation** uses one policy (e.g., vLLM with BFloat16)
 2. **Training** uses another policy (e.g., FSDP with FP32)
 3. This mismatch leads to biased gradient estimates

+Rollout Correction uses importance sampling (IS) weights and rejection sampling (RS) to correct these biases.

 ## Quick Start